How Long Does a Divorce Take in Florida ? was last modified: March 10th, 2018 by Howard Iken

 Most initially contested cases come to a conclusion at mediation.
 Mediation is a semi-voluntary negotiation process.
 Florida requires mediation in all divorce cases.
 Most divorcing spouses completely settle their case at the mediation conference.
 When a divorce case settles at mediation, the time to get a divorce is significantly shortened.
 Mediation can be done through the courthouse (official program) or through a private mediator.
 Selecting a private mediator can trim some delay from the divorce process.

-*Fact: The percentage of florida divorce cases completely settled at mediation ranges from 70% to 90%
+*Fact: The percentage of Florida divorce cases completely settled at mediation ranges from 70% to 90%

 The final hearing is the last stage of a divorce.
-If your case proceeds along the “initially-contested” track as described – your case will most likely end in an uncontested final hearing.
-In this scenario the vast majority of final hearings happen in 4 – 6 months.
-Some variables that can speed up or slow down your case include the accuracy of your documents, failure or success of either party at following procedure, and finally whether the responsible judge has an open or relatively full calendar.
+If your case proceeds along the “initially contested” track as described – your case will most likely end in an uncontested final hearing.
+In this scenario, the vast majority of final hearings happen in 4 – 6 months.
+Some variables that can speed up or slow down your case include the accuracy of your documents, failure or success of either party at following procedure, and finally, whether the responsible judge has an open or relatively full calendar.
 The final hearing is the last stage of a contested case and normally results in an order granting a divorce.

-A special situation to note for some self represented couples …. most non-attorney represented cases are assigned to a special type of judge called a General Magistrate.
+A special situation to note for some self-represented couples …. most non-attorney-represented cases are assigned to a special type of judge called a General Magistrate.
 The General Magistrate has the power to dissolve the marriage.
 But there will be an additional 10-day delay before your divorce is fully finalized.
 There will be no such delay if a Circuit Court Judge handles your case.

 Contested Cases

 These are the type of cases you hear about.
-These are type of cases no one really wants.
+These are types of cases no one really wants.
 But a certain percentage of cases go to trial.
 The process from beginning to end for a contested case is long, delayed, and unpredictable.
 A contested divorce case can take anywhere from nine months, to three years.
 Occasionally a Florida divorce case can last up to 5 or 6 years.
 But an extreme situation such as that is rare.

 First Half of Case – 3 to 12 months

 In a case that goes to trial, the first half normally looks identical to the previously described “initially contested” case.
-The case needs to be prepared, filed, and served.
+The case needs to be prepared, filed and served.
 There is normally a 3 – 9 month process of financial disclosure.
 The court always orders mediation.
 The parties always attend mediation because it is a requirement in almost every court in the State of Florida.
 Each and every step may take significantly longer because both sides conduct a more intensive, more exacting process.
 The financial disclosure requests are almost always longer; more detailed, and go back more years.
 Both sides may decide to return to court multiple times to enforce disclosure requests.
-Both sides may decide to refuse disclosure requests though specialized court hearings.
+Both sides may decide to refuse disclosure requests through specialized court hearings.
 The entire process is contentious and expensive.
 Delay is common and sometimes used as a strategic weapon.

 Depositions – the hallmark of a high-conflict case